ekoontz/hsk/README.md

     => (shell "ls file:///tmp/wordcount-out")
     => (shell "cat file:///tmp/wordcount-out/part-00000")

-You may change from a local development URL like "file:///tmp" in the above to a fully-distributed URL like "hdfs://mycluster.com" and everything should work the same.
+#### Run in distributed mode

-For example:
+Your URL will be a fully distributed URL as in the following example.
+Also you will need to have your hadoop <tt>conf/</tt> directory available in your classpath: see below for more on getting a simple Hadoop configuration working.

     => (tool-run (Tool.) (list "hdfs://mynamenode:9000/wordcount-in" "hdfs://mynamenode:9000/wordcount-out"))